Recognizing Tree Hazards

 Trees provide great benefits to our property and communities.
-However, they can become liabilities if they fall and can potentially injure people or property.
-Proper care, such as regular property assessments by a certified arborist, can make a property safer and help extend the life of the tree.
+However trees can become liabilities if they fall and can potentially injure people or property.
+Proper tree care, such as regular property assessments by a certified arborist, can make a property safer and help extend the life of the tree.

 Even though trees are an important part of our environment they can become dangerous or hazardous.
 Whole trees and limbs may fall potentially causing injury to people or property damage.
 It is the responsibility of home owners to provide for the safety of trees on his or her property.
 Regular tree care will help identify possible tree hazards.